andreasonny83/bagman/README.md

 ### JS

+Since this is based on [RequireJS](https://requirejs.org) and [AMD modules](https://github.com/amdjs/amdjs-api/blob/master/AMD.md), you need to understand the basic principles first.
 Setup is fairly easy.
 In your main file (usually main.js or app.js in the bottom of your HTML page), where you setup requirejs configuration, simple set certain variables if you the standard does not suit you or your project's html5-markup.